Piotr-Piwoni/Permafrost/README.md

-# Qt-Project-Framework
+# Permafrost
-A project framework that utilises Qt as a UI layer.
-With separation between the engine and the application modules.
+A chess engine project designed to deepen my understanding of chess programming, algorithms, and engine design.
+This project serves as a hands-on way to explore the complexities of building chess systems while improving my software development skills.